 - Greater happiness

-A stressed, reactive, unhappy lawyer is someone whose brain has been in fight/flight/freeze/collapse mode for a very long time.
-His lower, danger-alert brain is overpowering his upper, thoughtful, discerning brain.
-He may be brilliant and diligent but have little idea how to ground his powerful advocacy in wisdom and compassion.
+A stressed, reactive, unhappy lawyer is probably a lawyer whose brain has been in fight/flight/freeze/collapse mode for a while.
+The primitive brain is overpowering the cognitive, discerning brain.
+Such a lawyer may be brilliant and diligent but have little understanding in how to ground powerful advocacy in wisdom and compassion.

 Essential Mindfulness for Lawyers: Case Studies

-Here are some case studies from lawyers who have trained in Essential Mindfulness for Lawyers®:
+Here are some case studies from lawyers who have taken our Basic Training course:

 Family.
-A corporate attorney who took EML said her husband reported she was “just better” to him after the training.
+A corporate attorney who took Basic Training said her husband reported she was “just better” to him after the training.

 Effectiveness.
-In the middle of an EML training, a trial lawyer decided to employ compassion towards the other attorneys.
-After he trounced his opponents he received a call.
+In the middle of a training, a trial lawyer decided to employ compassion towards the other attorneys.
+After he trounced his opponent, he received a call.
 “Thank you,” one losing attorney said.
-“I appreciated how thoughtful you were during the trial.”
+“I appreciated how kind you were to me during the trial.”

 - Judi Cohen, “Mindful Justice Project: Observations from Essential Mindfulness for Lawyers Trainings for Prosecutors and Public Defenders,” September, 2015